Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: INTRODUCTION

 \section{INTRODUCTION}

-Brain-inspired intelligence is a kind of machine intelligence which is inspired by neural mechanism and cognitive behavior mechanism by means of computational modeling and realized by software and hardware cooperation.Brain-inspired intelligence system is brain-inspired in information processing mechanism and human-like in cognitive behavior and intelligence level.
+Brain-inspired intelligence is a kind of machine intelligence which is inspired by neural mechanism and cognitive behavior mechanism by means of computational modeling and realized by software and hardware cooperation.
+Brain-inspired intelligence system is brain-inspired in information processing mechanism and human-like in cognitive behavior and intelligence level.
 Human brain activity is a complex and continuous dynamic process, and its complexity is far beyond the upper limit that can be simulated by current computing resources, so people have not given up the exploration of the brain.
 Brain-inspired computing is founded upon the structural framework and operational principles of the human brain, and integrates the current computational development path of computer science and neuroscience\cite{furber2016brain,zhang2020system,parhi2020brain,mehonic2022brain}.

-The brain weighs about 2.5 pounds and consumes only about 40\% to 60\% of the body's blood sugar\cite{squire1988memory}.
-In contrast, traditional DL necessitates an extensive collection of annotated datasets for effective training, and manual annotated data is expensive and affected by human subjective consciousness, so the annotation results are not completely accurate.
-If people can use their own physiological data to decode text or speech and complete codec tasks similar to ma chine translation, it can not only save manpower, but also have important significance and value for the cognitive mechanism and cognitive ability of the human brain. \definecolor{hidden-draw}{RGB}{0,0,255} \definecolor{hidden-pink}{RGB}{1.0, 0.41, 0.71} \tikzstyle{my-box}=[ rectangle, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-pink!80, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]
+Researchers are constantly trying to understand the neural mechanisms and cognitive behavior through the study of the brain.
+Traditional DL necessitates an extensive collection of annotated datasets for effective training, and manual annotated data is expensive and affected by human subjective consciousness, so the annotation results are not completely accurate.
+In contrast, the brain weighs about 2.5 pounds and consumes only about 40\% to 60\% of the body's blood sugar\cite{squire1988memory}.
+If people can use their own physiological data to decode text or speech and complete codec tasks similar to machine translation, it can not only save manpower, but also have important significance and value for the cognitive mechanism and cognitive ability of the human brain. \definecolor{hidden-draw}{RGB}{0,0,255} \definecolor{hidden-pink}{RGB}{1.0, 0.41, 0.71} \tikzstyle{my-box}=[ rectangle, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-pink!80, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]